gitskim/OperatingSystem/lecture21-kernel-viertual-memory-mar-20/README.md

 ![unprotected](../img/unprotected.png)

-If both threads of execution read the initial value of i before it is incremented, both threads increment and save the same value.As a result, the variable i contains the value 8 when, in fact, it should now contain 9.
+If both threads of execution read the initial value of i before it is incremented, both threads increment and save the same value.
+As a result, the variable i contains the value 8 when, in fact, it should now contain 9.

 To synchronize multi-threaded processes, we need to use locks.